Galileo Galilei: Refracting telescope

 Perhaps based only on descriptions of the first practical telescope which Hans Lippershey tried to patent in the Netherlands in 1608, Galileo, in the following year, made a telescope with about 3× magnification.
 He later made improved versions with up to about 30× magnification.
 With a Galilean telescope, the observer could see magnified, upright images on the Earth—it was what is commonly known as a terrestrial telescope or a spyglass.
 He could also use it to observe the sky; for a time he was one of those who could construct telescopes good enough for that purpose.
 On 25 August 1609, he demonstrated one of his early telescopes, with a magnification of about 8× or 9×, to Venetian lawmakers.
-His telescopes were also a profitable sideline for Galileo, who sold them to merchants who found them useful both at sea and as items of trade.
-He published his initial telescopic astronomical observations in March 1610 in a brief treatise entitled Sidereus Nuncius (Starry Messenger).
+Telescopes were also a profitable sideline for Galileo, who sold them to merchants who found them useful both at sea and as items of trade.
+He published his initial telescopic astronomical observations in March 1610 in a brief treatise titled Sidereus Nuncius (Starry Messenger).